evgrmn/FastAPI_JWT/README.md

 I recommend to create venv

 *In main folder:*
-- python3 -m venv venv
+- python3 -m venv venv > Text that is a quote
 - source venv/bin/activate

 *Install requirements:*